Whitney stratifications are conically smooth: Whitney stratifications are conically smooth

+\begin{proof} Since $M$ has finite dimension, the depth of $(M, \sS)$ must be finite, so denote $d = \depth(M,\sS)$.
+The proof will therefore proceed by induction on $d$ (see \cref{defin-depth}).

-\begin{proof}The proof will proceed by induction on the depth of $(M, \sS)$ (see \cref{depth}).
-The case of depth $0$ is obvious, since any Whitney stratified space over a discrete poset is just a disconnected union of strata which are smooth manifolds.
-Thus, we may assume that for any Whitney stratified set $(M',\sS')$ with $\depth(M',\sS')< \depth(M,\sS)$, the Thom-Mather charts induce a conically smooth structure on $(M',\sS')$.
+In the case $d=0$, by \cref{conical-of-depth-zero-is-discrete} we know that $M$ is just a disconnected union of strata which are smooth manifolds.
+Therefore, the claim follows easily, since the family of Thom-Mather charts (\cref{Thom-Mather-charts}) reduces to a collection of smooth atlases for each stratum.

+Thus, we may assume by induction that for any abstract stratified set $(M',\sS',\cI')$ with the Thom-Mather charts form a conically smooth atlas on $(M',\sS')$.

-Now we need to show that the Thom-Mather charts induce an atlas of $(M,\sS)$ in the sense of \cite[Definition 3.2.10]{AFT}.
-We know that the charts cover the space $M$.
-A Thom-Mather chart is in particular an open embedding of the form $D^i\times C(Z)\hookrightarrow M$ where $Z$ has a Whitney stratification $\sS'$ and $\depth(Z,\sS')< \depth(M,\sS)$; thus, by the inductive hypothesis, $Z$ is conically smooth and this implies that the Thom-Mather chart is a basic in the sense of \cite[Definition 3.2.4]{AFT}.
+Fix a Thom-Mather chart $\phi:\rr^i\times C(Z)\hookrightarrow M$, and denote by $\sS_Z$ the stratification on $Z$.
+Then by the proof of \cref{Whitney-are-conical} we know that $\depth(Z, \sS_Z)< d$ when considering $Z$ with its induced structure of abstract stratified set.
+Thus, by the inductive hypothesis, the Thom-Mather charts on $Z$ form a conically smooth atlas, and this implies that the $\mathbb R^i\times C(Z)$ is a basic in the sense of \cite[Definition 3.2.4]{AFT}.